-Day before yesterday, I was aked and I did an impromptu explanation to few investors on the following subject: “What makes Data Centre (DC) a good investment”.
+The day before yesterday, I was asked and (after a pause and some thought ), I did an impromptu explanation to few investors on the following subject: “What makes Data Centre (DC) a good investment”.
 And (lo and behold) I managed to explain one highly technical and potentially highly expensive concept to few real (v.s. potential) investors.
 And they went away satisfied.
 Which is always a good thing.

 Each and every Data Center has two parts: